Geronimo: Prisoner of war

 In 1905, Geronimo agreed to tell his story to S. M. Barrett, Superintendent of Education in Lawton, Oklahoma.
 Barrett had to appeal to President Roosevelt to gain permission to publish the book.
 Geronimo came to each interview knowing exactly what he wanted to say.
 He refused to answer questions or alter his narrative.
 He expressed himself in Spanish.
 Barrett did not seem to take many liberties with Geronimo's story as translated into English by Asa Daklugie.
 Frederick Turner re-edited this autobiography by removing some of Barrett's footnotes and writing an introduction for the non-Apache readers.
 Turner notes the book is in the style of an Apache reciting part of his oral history.

 When I was at first asked to attend the St. Louis World's Fair I did not wish to go.
 Later, when I was told that I would receive good attention and protection, and that the President of the United States said that it would be all right, I consented ...
 Every Sunday the President of the Fair sent for me to go to a wild west show.
 I took part in the roping contests before the audience.
 There were many other Indian tribes there, and strange people of whom I had never heard ...
 I am glad I went to the Fair.
 I saw many interesting things and learned much of the white people.
 They are a very kind and peaceful people.
 During all the time I was at the Fair no one tried to harm me in any way.
 Had this been among the Mexicans I am sure I should have been compelled to defend myself often.

 Later that year, the Indian Office took him to Texas, where he shot a buffalo in a roundup staged by 101 Ranch Real Wild West for the National Editorial Association.
 Geronimo was escorted to the event by soldiers, as he was still a prisoner.
-The teachers who witnessed the staged buffalo hunt were unaware that Geronimo’s people were not buffalo hunters.
+The teachers who witnessed the staged buffalo hunt were unaware that Geronimo's people were not buffalo hunters.

 Death

-In February 1909, Geronimo was thrown from his horse while riding home and laid in the cold all night until a friend found him extremely ill.
+In February 1909, Geronimo was thrown from his horse while riding home and lay in the cold all night until a friend found him extremely ill.
 He died of pneumonia on February 17, 1909, as a prisoner of the United States at Fort Sill.
 On his deathbed, he confessed to his nephew that he regretted his decision to surrender.
 His last words were reported to be said to his nephew, "I should have never surrendered.
 I should have fought until I was the last man alive."
 He was buried at Fort Sill in the Beef Creek Apache Cemetery.